krakrukra/PocketAdmin/extra/payloads/OndemandTest/readme.md

 This payload is intended for testing on-demand payload functionality.
+You can directly copy all the files here to PocketAdmin's storage.

 Once you plug the device in, default on-insertion payload will open
 up notepad and do nothing else.
 If you input a sequence of several
 capslock toggles, device should call an appropriate payload from